AWS extends Node 18 and Node 16 support - what this reprieve means

-- September 2025: AWS stopped updating the Node 18 runtime.
-No further patches, bug fixes, or performance updates have been applied since then.
+- September 2025: AWS stopped releasing patches for Node 18.
+No more bug fixes or performance updates.

-- October 2025: Creation of new Node 18 or Node 16 functions was disabled in the Lambda console and APIs.
+- October 2025: New function creation using Node 18 / 16 disabled in the console and APIs.

 The illusion of "it still works"